 A: Not very in World War I. A U-Boat or its periscope had to be sighted before a destroyer could drop its depth charges.

 By World War II, sonar, radar, and High Frequency Directional Finding (Huff-Duff) that homed in on U-Boats’ radio transmissions back to Germany made finding the U-Boats easier.
 Aircraft flying from hunter-killer groups of aircraft carriers escorted by destroyers also spotted the shapes of submarines under the ocean’s surface.
 By the end of the war anti-submarine tactics used by destroyers and destroyer escorts had been so perfected that few submarines even set out on the ocean.
 One destroyer escort, the USS England, sank six Japanese submarines in 12 days.

 A: The United States started commissioning the Fletcher class in late 1942.
 In just three years 175 would be built.
-In 1944 the Allen M. Sumner class would come on-line, doubling the number of 5-inch guns carried by the Fletchers.
+In 1944 the Allen M. Sumner class would come on-line,.
+The Sumners added one more gun than the Fletchers for six 5" guns in three gun mounts, compared to 5 guns in 5 gun mounts for the Fletchers.
 The Japanese would build 19 copies each of the Kagero and Yugomo classes, similar in quality to the Fletchers, but their industrial capacity could not match the Americans.
 The British Tribal class was considered its best class.
 The German Type 34 and Type 36 destroyers suffered from mechanical breakdowns of their engines.
 They were terrible ships and never a factor during World War II.

 A: Destroyer escorts were developed by the United States.
 They were smaller versions of destroyers designed to protect convoys and attack submarines.
 They had lower top speeds, smaller deck guns, but were equipped with plentiful depth charges and hedgehogs as their primary target was submarines.